djobiii2078/i-flipping/README.md

   `patch -s p0 < i-flipping.patch`

 ## Get in touch
 We would love any feedback to improve this work.
-Please, ping us at mvondodb@univ-grenoble-alpes.fr
+Please, ping us at mvondodb@univ-grenoble-alpes.fr.